-The complaint is also made that Dr. G. Venkataraman of the Prashanthi Council (and Deputy World Chairman of the SSO) “cast many serious slurs on the integrity of former devotees” (the slurs have since been rebutted on an ex-devotee website).
-The Open Letter ended with the reflection that if the SSO chose not to reply, or not to act accordingly, then the negative situation would be taken as further and definitive proof of unaccountability and “collusion with vicious libellers.”
+The complaint is also made that Dr. G. Venkataraman of the Prashanthi Council (and Deputy World Chairman of the SSO) “cast many serious slurs on the integrity of former devotees” (the slurs were rebutted on an ex-devotee website).
+The Open Letter ended with a reflection that if the SSO chose not to reply, or not to act accordingly, then the negative situation would be taken as further and definitive proof of unaccountability and “collusion with vicious libellers.”

-There is an endnote informing that a letter of complaint sent to the Prasanthi Council two years earlier had been totally ignored.
+An endnote informs that a former letter of complaint, sent to the Prashanthi Council two years earlier, had been totally ignored.

 One of the signatories to the Open Letter elsewhere emphasised that many other letters sent to the SSO leaders (e.g., Dr. Goldstein) since circa 2000 had also been ignored.
 These included communications from India Today, the BBC, The Times of London, Daily Telegraph, The Guardian, and also media in Europe, Canada, Latin America, and Australia.
 See Sathya Sai Baba Cult – Blind Eye To Massive Slander (2008).

-There was no reply to this very relevant epistle, a fact which speaks volumes for the strategy of the cult.
+There was no reply to this very relevant epistle, a fact which speaks volumes for the SSO strategy.
 The absence of response was interpreted by the signatories in terms of a commitment to harassment and libel.
 Other parties have the option to make due analysis of a reprehensible situation.